tony-shifflett/lessonOne/README.md

 <hr>

-#### <g-emoji class="g-emoji" alias="alarm_clock" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/23f0.png">⏰</g-emoji> Activity
+#### <g-emoji class="g-emoji" alias="alarm_clock" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/23f0.png">⏰</g-emoji> Activity - 2min

 - Examine the `p tags` in DevTools
 - Determine if margin is being applied to them, and if so, from where?
+- When asked post your finding in the slack thread provided by the instructor.

 <hr>

 <details>
 <summary>Answer</summary>

-It's coming from the default CSS that is applied right from the start without us needed to define it.
+It's coming from the default CSS that is applied right from the start.

 <img src="https://i.imgur.com/CugiqyZ.png" width=300/>
 </details>